christianosa/node_rest_api_sequelize/README.md

 </pre>

 To Add a new user, you can use the follow endpoint:
-* POST / user (insert a new user in database, passing jason object - user).
-Expect returned, when everything was ok: status code 200.
+* POST / user (insert a new user in database, passing jason object - user). expected return when all goes well: status code 200.
 ```
 Ex.
 {